optics-dev/Monocle/docs/src/main/tut/optics/prism.md

 ## Prism Generation

-Generating `Prisms` for subclasses is fairly common, so we added a macro to simplify the process:
+Generating `Prisms` for subclasses is fairly common, so we added a macro to simplify the process.
+All macros are defined in a separate module (see [modules](../modules.html)).

 ```tut:silent
 import monocle.macros.GenPrism